IDSF21/assignment-2-nikhilgupta23/README.md

 * Making inferences and observations based on the questions we asked

 ### Time Analysis
-* ~5 hours on Data Curation
+* ~6 hours on Data Curation
-* ~6 hours on Creating Visualizations
+* ~7 hours on Learning Streamlit, Creating Visualizations + Code
-* ~3 hours on Inferences, Writeup, Deployment
+* ~4 hours on Inferences, Writeup, Deployment